These North Korean defectors were sold into China as cybersex slaves. Then they escaped

 Lee grew up in a family of low-level party cadres in North Korea.

 "We had enough food," she said.
 "We even had rice and wheat stored in the garage."
 But Lee felt her parents were too strict.
-"I had to be home before sundown and they didn't allow me to study medicine."
+"I had to be home before sundown, and they didn't allow me to study medicine."

 One day, after getting into a fight with them, she decided to cross the border into China.
 Lee said she found a broker to facilitate the dangerous move who promised her a job in a restaurant.